-If you are seriously injured in a car crash that was someone else’s fault, that person is responsible for paying for your medical bills and other losses.
+If you are seriously injured in a car accident in Indiana that was someone else’s fault, that person is responsible for paying for your medical bills and other losses.
 These damages are usually paid by the at-fault party’s auto insurance policy.
 However, if the driver who caused your accident is uninsured, you are unlikely to be able to recover anything from him or her.
 This is why it is important that you carry uninsured motorist coverage on your own auto insurance policy.

 How Do I Get Uninsured Motorist Coverage in Indiana?